Nordmannsfonna

-Nordmannsfonna is a glacier in Sabine Land at Spitsbergen, Svalbard.
+Nordmannsfonna is a glacier in Sabine Land at Spitsbergen, Svalbard Norway.
 The glacier covers an area of about 250 km^{2}, is located between Sassendalen and Storfjorden, and extends from Jebensfjellet to the north to Roslagenfjellet and Eistraryggen to the south.
 The glacier consists of a number of sub-glaciers or side glaciers, and drains both westwards to Sassendalen and eastwards to Storfjorden.